Table of Contents

 - Win back inactive and defecting customers.
 Win-back campaigns and subscriber reactivation communications remind customers of the value of doing business with you.
 You can also target inactive contacts via social channels.

 - Replenishment.
-Reminders to reorder previously bought products can help to get customers back and buying.
+Reminders to reorder previously bought products can help to get customers to return to their cart and complete their order.

 The first step in the lifecycle marketing process is to interest and engage new audiences — to drive acquisition.